ply-ct/ply/docs/topics/postman.md

 ```

 ## VS Code
-To import from Postman using the Ply VS Code extension, open Test Explorer view, dropdown the meatball menu
+To import from Postman using the Ply VS Code extension, click the Ply activity icon, dropdown the meatball menu
-(`...`) in the toolbar, and select "Import from Postman".
+(`...`) in its toolbar, and select "Import from Postman".
 Then browse for your exported Postman collection file.

 Next Topic: [Insomnia](insomnia)